-2020 2019

-AED'000 AED'000
+2020 AED'000 2019 AED'000

 Cash on hand 124 157

 Cash at banks 21,767 28,243

 Cash and bank balances 21,891 28,400

 Restricted cash [Note 12(a)] (14,656) (11,479)

 Cash and cash equivalents 7,235 16,921

 - (a) Restricted cash represents cash held in certain bank accounts for payment of dividends and dry docking costs. - (b) Balances with banks are assessed to have low credit risk of default since these banks are highly regulated by the central banks of the United Arab Emirates.
 Accordingly, the management of the Group estimates the loss allowance on balances with banks at the end of the reporting period at an amount equal to 12 month ECL.
-None of the balances with banks at the end of the reporting period are past due, and taking into account the historical default experience and the current credit ratings of the banks, the management of the Group have assessed that the impairment amount is immaterial, and hence have not recorded any loss allowances on these balances. - (c) The table below details changes in the Group's liabilities arising from financing activities, including both cash and non-cash changes.
-Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be, classified in the Group's consolidated statement of cash flows as cash flows from financing activities.
+None of the balances with banks at the end of the reporting period are past due, and taking into account the historical default experience and the current credit ratings of the banks, the management of the Group have assessed that the impairment amount is immaterial, and hence have not recorded any loss allowances on these balances.